runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_9/README.md

 to send it to others, etc.

 The K tool allows a literate programming style, where the executable language definition can be documented by means of annotations.
-Some back-ends of the K tool, such as those enabled with the `--output latex` option.
+One such annotation is the `latex(_)` annotation, where you can specify how to format the given production when producing Latex output via the `--output latex` option to `krun`, `kast`, and `kprove`.

 There are three types of comments, which we discuss next.